 The Nairobi-Thika Highway is a 50.4 km dual carriageway that extends from Nairobi City Center to the town of Thika in Kiambu County.
 China Eximbank approved a loan in 2009 to the Kenyan government to substantially widen and improve it.
-The project, which was locally known as the "Thika Super-Highway Project," sought to reduce congestion and travel times between Nairobi and a set of satellite towns-including Ruaraka, Kasarani, Kiambu Town, Githurai, Ruiru, Juja, and Thika-along a critically important transportation corridor (African Development Fund 2007).
+The project, which was locally known as the "Thika Super-Highway Project," sought to reduce congestion and travel times between Nairobi and a set of satellite towns along a critically important transportation corridor (African Development Fund 2007).
 Kenyans increasingly rely on employment, educational opportunities, and services in Nairobi, but prefer to live in less crowded and expensive peri-urban and suburban areas within commuting distance of the country's capital.
 Consequently, these areas have experienced high levels of population growth, which has placed an ever-growing strain on the roads that households and firms use to travel to and from Nairobi (KARA and CSUD 2012, Maina et al. 2018).

-Work on the project began in January 2009 and was completed between February and October 2012 (African Development Bank 2014b, p.
-43).
-Upon completion, traffic flows increased from 85,000 vehicles per day to 123,000 vehicles per day (a 45 percent increase), journey speeds rose from 8 km per hour to at least 45 km per hour in sections with the highest registered traffic, and average commuting times from Thika to Nairobi fell from 2-3 hours to 30-45 minutes (KARA and CSUD 2012, African Development Bank 2014a, 2016, 2019).
+Upon completion of the project in 2012, traffic flows increased from 85,000 vehicles per day to 123,000 vehicles per day (a 45 percent increase), journey speeds rose from 8 km per hour to at least 45 km per hour in sections with the highest registered traffic, and average commuting times from Thika to Nairobi fell from 2-3 hours to 30-45 minutes (KARA and CSUD 2012, African Development Bank 2014b, a, 2016, 2019).

 Figure 1 shows the route of the highway as well as the crossroads and interchanges that were constructed or rehabilitated as a result of the project.
-It also uses remotely-sensed nighttime light data to visualize changes in the spatial distribution of economic activity that took place between 2008 and 2013.
+It also uses remotelysensed nighttime light data to visualize changes in the spatial distribution of economic activity that took place between 2008 and 2013.
 Economic activity spread out along the transport corridor and became substantially less concentrated in the core of Nairobi during and after the implementation of the project.
-Many of the largest increases in economic activity took place near the crossroads and interchanges that were constructed or rehabilitated to better connect satellite towns to the highway.1 It also led to a substantial reduction in the concentration of economic activity in a narrow stretch along the highway as people and businesses moved to new locations.
-Between 2008 and 2013, the geographical areas within a 4 km buffer of the highway experienced a 27 percent reduction in the spatial concentration of nighttime light intensity.2 At the same time, land values doubled in Thika and rose even faster in areas closer to Nairobi (like Kasarani, where land values increased from US\$46,000 per acre to US\$500,000 per acre), farmgate prices for dairy products and horticulture rose due to increased access to markets, and trade and investment alongside the road corridor expanded (KARA and CSUD 2012, African Development Bank 2014b, 2016, 2019).3
+Many of the largest increases in economic activity took place near the crossroads and interchanges that were constructed or rehabilitated to better connect satellite towns to the highway.
+It also led to a substantial reduction in the concentration of economic activity in a narrow stretch along the highway as people and businesses moved to new locations.
+Between 2008 and 2013, the geographical areas within a 4 km buffer of the highway experienced a 27 percent reduction in the spatial concentration of nighttime light intensity.
+At the same time, land values doubled in Thika and rose even faster in areas closer to Nairobi (like Kasarani, where land values increased from US\$46,000 per acre to US\$500,000 per acre), farmgate prices for dairy products and horticulture rose due to increased access to markets, and trade and investment alongside the road corridor expanded (KARA and CSUD 2012, African Development Bank 2014b, 2016, 2019).

-$^{^{1}}$ Between 2008 and 2013, the geographical areas that fall within a 4 km buffer of the Nairobi-Thika Highway experienced an approximately 53 percent increase in average nighttime light output.
+&lt;sup>1Between 2008 and 2013, the geographical areas that fall within a 4 km buffer of the Nairobi-Thika Highway experienced an approximately 53 percent increase in average nighttime light output.

-2In this paper, we use the terms spatial concentration, spatial inequality, and spatial decentralization of economic activity interchangeably, as they all refer to changes in the distribution of people and output across geographic space.
+&lt;sup>2In this paper, we use the terms spatial concentration, spatial inequality, and spatial centralization of economic activity interchangeably, as they all refer to changes in the distribution of people and output across geographic space.
 Spatial concentration, as measured by the Gini coefficient introduced later in this paper, fell from 0.425 in 2008 to 0.31 in 2013 in the 4 km buffer.